syfgkjasdkn/shaere/README.md

 #### Examples

 There are two example projects (see [/examples](https://github.com/spawnfest/shaere/tree/master/examples)) which illustrate this idea, be sure to check them out!
+Please ...

 I spent more time on them than on the actual library ...